 Dir.
 Raj Kapoor

 Of all the dreary and pretentious Raj Kapoor movies I've watched, Barsaat has to be the worst – at least it's a solid tie with the unbearable Aag.
-It's hard to believe that this is the same filmmaker who made Shree 420, which I adore.
+It's hard to believe that this is the same filmmaker who made the buoyant, kinetic Shree 420, which I adore.
 Barsaat has none of the elements that make Shree 420 such a delight – a charming hero who undergoes real character growth, a heroine with some will and personality, an uplifting message about something larger than the scope of the auteur's own navel.
 Barsaat, put simply, is a drag.